 Deploying a cloud computing service will also mean easier monitoring of your business’s current performance and resources consumption.

-Cloud computing should provide you with some analytics on resource allocation, data usage, and activity logs, among other key performance metrics you can monitor.
+Cloud computing should provide you with some operational analytics on resource allocation, data usage, and activity logs, among other key performance metrics you can monitor.
 The information will help you make proactive decisions when necessary.

 6- Quick deployment